School Info

 Using the data below, describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

-We offer academic interventions for students, particularly those scoring at Levels 1 or 2 in ELA and Math FAST assessments.
-These students participate in daily GTG Reading sessions, where instruction is personalized to address specific skill gaps.
-ELA classrooms are required to incorporate small group instruction and differentiated learning centers, including a mandatory iReady center.
+Academic interventions remain a priority, particularly for students scoring Level 1 and Level 2 on ELA or Math FAST assessment.
+These students participate daily in instruction personalized to address skill gaps.
+ELA classrooms include small group instruction and differentiated learning centers, including an iReady center.
 Both Reading and Math students at Levels 1 and 2 receive targeted support, with resource teachers providing push-in and pull-out interventions.
-Classroom teachers facilitate small group rotations based on student needs, while Math classrooms also include differentiated centers, such as iReady Math and IXL center.
-Resource teachers consistently support students in grades K-5 through these interventions.
-Additionally, Extended Learning Opportunities (ELO) will be funded through SAC this year to ensure extra learning time is available.
+Classroom teachers rotate small groups based on student needs and incorporate differentiated centers based on standards and student needs.
+Resource teachers support students in grades K–5 through interventions in both Reading and Math.
+Additionally, extended learning opportunities will provide extra learning time for students this year.

 School Report Card